 MP for West Dorset

-Edward Morello is the Liberal Democrat MP for West Dorset, elected in July 2024.
-He serves on the Foreign Affairs Committee and the National Security Strategy Joint Committee, and sits on committees for the Dogs (Protection of Livestock) (Amendment) Bill and the Controlled Drugs (Procedure for Specification) Bill; he has previously served on the Railways Bill committee.
+Edward Morello is the Liberal Democrat MP for West Dorset, elected on 4 July 2024.
+He sits on the Foreign Affairs Committee and the National Security Strategy Joint Committee, and previously served on the Railways Bill committee in early 2026, indicating a focus on security, foreign affairs and transport issues.

 Declared financial interests include three visits outside the UK.